112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 understanding.
 In one way, Democracy is the long and sometimes difficult effort which free men make to understand each other.

-This booklet tries to help some of us understand an ally — the French .
+This booklet tries to help some of us understand an ally — the French.
 It is not meant either to "defend" the French or to chastise those Americans who do not like the French.
 It is intended simply to bring into reasonable focus those irritations, dissatisfactions and misunderstandings which arise because it is